backstage/backstage/docs/plugins/feature-flags.md

 ## Enabling Feature Flags

 Feature flags are defaulted to off and can be updated by individual users in the backstage interface.
 These are set by navigating to the page under `Settings` > `Feature Flags`.

-The users selection is saved in the users browsers local storage.
-Once toggled it may be required for a user to refresh the page to see any new changes.
+The users selection is saved in the user's browser local storage.
+Once a feature flag is toggled it may be required for a user to refresh the page to see the change.

 ## FeatureFlagged Component